conventional-changelog/commitlint/docs/reference-cli.md

 --quiet, -q            toggle console output
---to, -t               upper end of the commit range to lint; applies if edit=false --version, -v          display version information
+--to, -t               upper end of the commit range to lint; applies if edit=false --version, -v          display version information --verbose, -V          print summary and inputs for reports without problems
 ```